chinasatokolo/chinasatokolo/README.md

 - 👩🏿‍💻 I’m working on a research study to learn more about perceptions of AI in low-resource contexts
 - 🌱 I’m learning how term sheets are structured
-- 📚 I’m [reading](https://www.goodreads.com/collegesista) The Age of Surveillance Capitalism by Shoshana Zuboff and So You Want to Talk About Race by Ijeoma Oluo
+- 📚 I’m [reading](https://www.goodreads.com/collegesista) The Age of Surveillance Capitalism by Shoshana Zuboff and Dare to Lead by Brené Brown
 - 🤝 I’m looking to collaborate on video recognition techniques for fine-grained motions
 - 💬 Ask me about being in grad school, side-hustling, or bias in machine learning
 - 📫 How to reach me: go through my [website](http://www.chinasaokolo.com)!